I’ve been doing bulletproof coffee basically for the whole time since I started, more than 10 years ago.

 I feared that if I stopped drinking my Decaffeinated BP Coffee in the morning I’d get hungry quickly and would need to eat breakfast again.
 (More ingested calories, not desirable.)

 Yet, one morning after a heavy raclette dinner (which is keto friendly ;) I actually woke up still feeling full and thinking “I don’ feel like adding butter over that”.
 So I didn’t… I did not take my BP Coffee.
-And because at that time I had already switched to deca, I felt no withdrawal syndrome at all :)
+And, because at that time I had already switched to deca, I felt no coffeine withdrawal syndrome either :)

-It’s been about 4 weeks now and I don’t feel the need for BP Coffee in the morning any more and I don’t eat breakfast either.
-I’m just fully keto/fast adapted and I can eat just once or twice a day (people call this OMAD : One Meal A Day or 2MAD.)
+It’s been about 4 weeks now and I don’t feel the need for BP Coffee in the morning any more and I don’t feel the need to eat breakfast either.
+I’m just keto/fat adapted enough at this point and I can eat just once or twice a day (people call this #OMAD : One Meal A Day or 2MAD.)

 By the way: OMAD is such a time saver it definitely compensates for having your brain running at 100% instead of 120% as it did with BP coffee.

-Now, the kicker: eating OMAD on keto pushes my body even further into LMHR / high LDL-C mode.
-I did control bloodwork after a 40 hour fast (which is pretty easy when you already start out in ketosis).
+Now, the OMAD kicker: eating OMAD on keto pushes my body even further into LMHR / high LDL-C mode.
+I did control bloodwork after a 40 hour fast (which was surprisingly easy, probably because I started out already in ketosis).
 It came back with LDL-C even more elevated !!
-BUT… this was the extreme I wanted to have as a reference point for what comes next!
+BUT… this was an extreme.
+I did it because I wanted to have as a reference point for what comes next…

 Next